ibm-mas/ansible-devops/ibm/mas_devops/roles/appconnect/README.md

 | v8.3         | v3.0 - v4.2  | L-KSBM-C87FU2 | 12.0.2.0-r2              |
 | v8.2         | v1.5 - v3.1  | L-KSBM-C37J2R | 12.0.1.0-r1, 12.0.1.0-r2 |

+For more information review the [licensing reference for IBM App Connect Operator](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=resources-licensing-reference-app-connect-operator).

+!!! important
     All defaults in this role are currently set for compatability with HP Utilities version 8.4.
-For more information review the [licensing reference for IBM App Connect Operator](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=resources-licensing-reference-app-connect-operator).
+If you are installing App Connect for use with older release of HP Utilities then you must set the `appconnect_channel` and `appconnect_license_id` variables (and it would be sensible to customize `appconnect_dashboard_name` as well).

 Role Variables - Installation